Jtullis316/Red-Team-vs-Blue-Team/README.md

 ## Red Team

--	I ran the command ifconfig to find the IP address of the capstone machine, which was the machine we were attacking.
+-	I ran the command --ifconfig to find the IP address of the capstone machine, which was the machine we were attacking.

 -	I then ran a Nmap command nmap -sV 192.168.1.105 to find the open ports